paulsheldrake/components/README.md

-# 00-Requirements

 # Component-based Theming with Twig
-This repository is for using a Composer based workflow with Drupal 8.
-We will be using this repository and the branches to maintain various snapshots as we progress thru each lesson.
+This repository provides a detailed guide to setting up a local development environment that utilizes a Composer based workflow with Drupal 8.

 Please ensure that you follow the directions outlined below to install and configure the necessary requirements for this training.
 We will not be able to cover these steps in class nor will we have time to stop class to assist with setting up laptops.